top of page

-The grandmother must be an active member of the African American Grandmothers Gathering.
+The grandmother must be an active member of The Grandmothers Gathering.

 The grandmother must be African American.